Injamam314/Netflix-clone/README.md

 # Netflix-clone
-I have made a clone of netflix.com here
+I have made a clone of netflix.com here, only some front-end work.